Updated: Nov 30, 2020

 But first, I’m thirsty.
 Morning tea, which is half a lemon’s juice, hot water, and an overflowing spoonful of honey.
 And there’s the banana bread I made last night, scattered with chocolate chips.
 I cut two big slices and put them on a plate, each with a quarter inch of butter covering the top.
 I take a bite.
 And decide I must first swing.

 I chew my first big bite and sip the tea I'm carrying with me as I walk the half-block to the park.
 My feet are bare on the grey cement sidewalk, the sky is all white with cloud, a mother and child walk in the same direction, faster than me, on the other side of the street.
 I'm filled with quiet joy as I see that nobody is at the park.
-I fill an even bigger joy when I see two kids getting out of a car at the moment I approach the swing set.
+I feel an even bigger joy when I see two kids getting out of a car at the moment I approach the swing set.

 As I swing, and in my post-Annie-Dillard’s “American Childhood” morning, I see the swing as a metaphor for my approach to life.
 I feel the way I use the weight of my butt, I drop myself onto it and it carves a smooth path down that rounds up.
 It’s like how the feeling of ease, of relaxing, releasing, actually takes you higher.
 I think of the book I’m writing, about my journey across the country based on an intuitive whim of a conviction: I must go to Maine.
 I trusted that like I trust my butt, I fall back onto it, I put all my weight on it, and instead of falling, I curve easily, joyfully, eliciting squeals from the playground kid: “She goin hiiiiiiigh,” and her younger sister simply says “Hiiiiiiiigh.”